Remember “The Golden Girls” — that TV sitcom staple decades ago? Well, today’s version is fun-loving, too, but has gone to the dogs.

 While this should be a well-engrained protocol by now.
 If basic obedience/performance titles have not been earned, now is the perfect time to focus on those.
 Working together becomes fun and enjoyable.

 By two years, the breed has usually finished growing, although males may take another year to put the finishing touches on their physical maturity, especially head development.
 In this stage, males and females who are not participating in Conformation should be neutered/spayed.
+This is around the time you should transition to an adult Golden Retriever dog food.

 Maintaining breed standard weight may be tricky because of the caloric needs of adolescent energy.
 They may require more calories, but just as they are peaking with the need for more calories, their metabolism changes (especially after sterilization) and weight management becomes a challenge.